-A. Initial term of the lease must be for at least 12 months.

-B. The lease may provide for automatic renewal after the initial term by either successive definite terms (month to month, year to year) or automatic indefinite extension of the term of the lease.

-C. A 60 day written notice given to the HRA is required of the purposed rent increase.
+- A. Initial term of the lease must be for at least 12 months. - B. The lease may provide for automatic renewal after the initial term by either successive definite terms (month to month, year to year) or automatic indefinite extension of the term of the lease. - C. A 60 day written notice given to the HRA is required of the purposed rent increase.
+Changes to utilities require a new HAP Contract, therefore a new RFTA, Rent Reasonableness, Inspection and 12-month lease are required.